jina-ai/jina/docs/tutorials/chatbot.md

 index.

 To actually see something we need to specify how we will display it.
 For our tutorial we will do so in our browser.
 After indexing, we will open a web browser to serve the static html files.
-We also need to configure and serve our flow on a specific port with the HTTP protocol so that the web browser can make requests to the flow.
-So, we'll use the parameter `port_expose` to configure the flow and set the protocol to HTTP.
+We also need to configure and serve our Flow on a specific port with the HTTP protocol so that the web browser can make requests to the Flow.
+So, we'll use the parameter `port_expose` to configure the Flow and set the protocol to HTTP.
 Modify the function `tutorial` like so:

 ```{code-block} python